 \subsection{Numerical results for smaller instances}

-First we perform experiments on smaller instances of size $100 \times 100$.
+First, we perform experiments on smaller instances of size $100 \times 100$.
 These instances were constructed by picking the submatrix corresponding to the top 100 largest diagonal entries from each instance listed in Section~\ref{sec:instances}.
 We append a ``prime'' in the name of the instances to denote these smaller instances, e.g., Artificial-$k^A$' and CovColon'.

 \paragraph{Time limits.} We set the time limit for \ref{eq:CIP-impl} to $60$ seconds and imposed no time limit on SDP.
-(We note that on these smaller instances SDP terminated within 600 seconds.)
-We also did not impose a time limit on the primal heuristic, and just note that it took less than 120 seconds on all smaller instances.
+(We note that SDP terminated within 600 seconds on these smaller instances.)
+We also did not impose a time limit on the primal heuristic, and just noted that it took less than 120 seconds on all smaller instances.